Derived sections of Grothendieck fibrations and the problems of homotopical algebra: Generalities on geometric realisation

 \section{Generalities on geometric realisation}

 Apart from fixing notation, this section sets up the formalism of homotopical $\Delta$-categories.
-A $\Delta$-category $\cM$ is a category together with a comultiplicative action of the simplex category $\Delta$, and for homotopical $\Delta$-categories this action respect weak equivalences both in $\cM$ and simplicial sets, and provides us with a convenient version of geometric realisation functor.
+A $\Delta$-category $\cM$ is a category together with a multiplicative action of the simplex category $\Delta$ (see Definition \ref{deltacat}), and for homotopical $\Delta$-categories this action respects weak equivalences both in $\cM$ and simplicial sets, and provides us with a convenient version of geometric realisation functor.

 Our primary motivation for introducing such formalism is the structure on the category of chain complexes of vector spaces $\DGMod_k$.
 It is not a simplicial monoidal model category, but nonetheless comes with a $\Delta$-action given by tensor products with the chain complex of $n$-simplexes and an associated version of geometric realisation functor (see \cite{BER-MOER} for an alternative discussion of this example).